-8 Box 4.2: Applying the principle of comparability when comparing or aggregating results
+Box 4.3: Applying the principle of comparability when comparing or aggregating results

 Users may want to compare the estimated impacts of multiple policies, for example to determine which has the greatest positive impacts.
 Valid comparisons require that assessments have followed a consistent methodology, for example regarding the assessment period, the types of impact categories, impacts, and indicators included in the GHG assessment boundary, baseline assumptions, calculation methods, and data sources.
 Users should exercise caution when comparing the results of multiple assessments, since differences in reported impacts may be a result of differences in methodology rather than real-world differences.
 To understand whether comparisons are valid, all methods, assumptions and data sources used should be transparently reported.
+Comparability can be more easily achieved if a single person or organisation assesses and compares multiple policies using the same methodology.